TL;DR

 Geh-luk-ikh nyeu-yar

-Used in the Netherlands and parts of Belgium.
+Happy New Year in Dutch used in the Netherlands and parts of Belgium.

 🇬🇧 English